k-samuel/go-faceted-search/readme.md

 # Note

 Search index should be created in one thread before using.
-Currently Index hash map access not using mutex.
+Currently, Index hash map access not using mutex.
-It can cause problems in concurrent writes
+It can cause problems in concurrent writes and reads.

 ## Example
 ```go